carsondudley1/smoreparscovid/README.md

 **Note:** The example script requires:
 - ABM sweep output data (generated in step 1)
-- Your own surveillance data (case counts and hospitalizations)
+- Surveillance data (case counts and hospitalizations)

 You will likely need to modify the script based on:
 - The structure and column names of your surveillance data
 - File paths to your ABM output and data files
 - Population size for your region of interest
 - Time period alignment between ABM simulations and observed data
+- Whatever surrogate model you choose to use (the script shows the simple SIRH model)

 ### Example Usage
 ```python